musalbas/.me/index.md

 My name is Fares Alaboud.
 I'm a first-year computer science student at King's College London.
 I'm active, outgoing, talkative and do my best to be helpful around others.
 I try to be very involved in my course and around campus.
 I tend to be found at tech events such as hackathons and talks, lectures or workshops.

 **<h3>Events I'm attending soon:</h3>**
- - <s>StudentHack</s> And it was EPIC.
-I'll have a blog post up soon!
  - [HackKings](http://hackkings.org), the UK's largest student-run university hackathon
  - [StartupWeekend](http://london.startupweekend.org)